Backlog

 1. Open the item.

-For teams with backlog management enabled, Backlog Owners are responsible for adding stories to the backlog.
+For teams with backlog management enabled, backlog owners are responsible for adding stories to the backlog.
 Team members can create and manage bugs regardless of this setting.

 📘